jeffnye-gh/jnutils/js/README.md

 --------------
 ## JSONP
-When the accesses are strictly internal and known to be trusted, JSONP provides a very solution to COR errors.
+When the accesses are strictly internal and known to be trusted, JSONP provides a simple solution to COR errors.
 The data is wrapped so that it is correct javascript, the wrapped data now appears as an extension to the script and is appended to the main script.